This article describes how to check where your Nameservers are pointed. For an overview of what Nameservers are, view the following article.

 If you have updated the Nameservers, it could take 24-72 hrs for them to fully update online.
 This is called DNS propagation.
 The following article explains this in more detail.

-While the DNS is updating online, you will see red Xs at the site above.
+While the DNS is updating online, you will see red Xs in the results above.
 They will turn green once everything has updated.